SeismicSource/sourcespec/docs/index.rst

 However, since SourceSpec is based on command line, you don’t have to know how to code in Python to use it.

-The SourceSpec package is made of three command line tools:
+The SourceSpec package is made of several command line tools:

 -  ``source_spec``: Compute earthquake source parameters from the inversion of P- or S-wave spectra.